Anaxagoras: Biography

+Additionally, in his honor, the annual celebration known as the Anaxagoreia was established.

 Philosophy

 Responding to the claims of Parmenides on the impossibility of change, Anaxagoras described the world as a mixture of primary imperishable ingredients, where material variation was never caused by an absolute presence of a particular ingredient, but rather by its relative preponderance over the other ingredients; in his words, "each one is... most manifestly those things of which there are the most in it".
-He introduced the concept of Nous (Cosmic Mind) as an ordering force, which moved and separated the original mixture, which was homogeneous, or nearly so.
+He introduced the concept of nous (cosmic mind) as an ordering force, which moved and separated the original mixture, which was homogeneous or nearly so.

 Anaxagoras brought philosophy and the spirit of scientific inquiry from Ionia to Athens.
 According to Anaxagoras, all things have existed in some way from the beginning, but originally they existed in infinitesimally small fragments of themselves, endless in number and inextricably combined throughout the universe.
 All things existed in this mass but in a confused and indistinguishable form.
 There was an infinite number of homogeneous parts (ὁμοιομερῆ) as well as heterogeneous ones.

 The work of arrangement, the segregation of like from unlike, and the summation of the whole into totals of the same name, was the work of Mind or Reason (νοῦς).
 Mind is no less unlimited than the chaotic mass, but it stood pure and independent, a thing of finer texture, alike in all its manifestations and everywhere the same.
 This subtle agent, possessed of all knowledge and power, is especially seen ruling all life forms.
 Its first appearance, and the only manifestation of it which Anaxagoras describes, is Motion.
 It gave distinctness and reality to the aggregates of like parts.

 Decrease and growth represent a new aggregation (σὐγκρισις) and disruption (διάκρισις).
 However, the original intermixture of things is never wholly overcome.
-Each thing contains parts of other things or heterogeneous elements and is what it is, only on account of the preponderance of certain homogeneous parts which constitute its character.
+Each thing contains parts of other things or heterogeneous elements, and is what it is only on account of the preponderance of certain homogeneous parts which constitute its character.
 Out of this process arise the things we see in this world.